 What do they want to buy?

 Gifts for significant others will often include spendy hotels, dinners, jewelry, or clothing, but gifts for family, friends, and the self are typically much less expensive.
 “It’s the thought that counts” sways many people to purchase small chocolates or candy to remind the people in their lives that they care on this special day.
-However, 94 percent of people state that they want to receive chocolate or candy this year, so it is no surprise that an expected $1.7 billion will be spent on these sweets—just in the couple of weeks leading up to the big day.
+However, 94% of people state that they want to receive chocolate or candy this year, so it is no surprise that an expected $1.7 billion will be spent on these sweets, just in the couple of weeks leading up to the big day.

 Ways to improve sales during this time

-Although Valentine’s Day will still feature a majority of couples as consumers, there is huge potential for opening the market to target products to singles or as atypical gifts.
+Although Valentine’s Day will still primarily involve couples as consumers, there is potential to expand the market to singles or offer atypical gifts.
 It is important for brands to recognize this expanding audience to better target advertising and increase sales.

-Statistics have shown that people don’t plan ahead to shop for Valentine’s Day as much as they plan for other holidays.
-In fact, around 46 percent of people say they won’t even start buying until early February.
+Statistics have shown that people do not plan ahead to shop for Valentine’s Day as much as they do for other holidays.
+In fact, around 46% say they will not even start buying until early February.
 Therefore, it can be an important budget saver to only market a couple of weeks in advance of Valentine’s Day.

 In-store advertising is key to solidifying consumer decisions in the moment.
-POPAI’s study discovered that 76 percent of purchasing decisions are made in the store; therefore, in-store product representation can have a major impact on sales.
 Many customers make purchasing decisions in under five seconds, so in-store displays are vital for catching the buyer’s attention and providing convenient access to products.
-Valentine’s Day is a high-traffic time that provides the specific chocolate and candy industries an opportunity to stand out to consumers and drive sales up tremendously.
+Valentine’s Day is a high-traffic time that provides the chocolate and candy industries an opportunity to stand out and drive sales.

 How Observa helps you make more money

-During this important high-traffic holiday, products need to be present and displayed in an aesthetic way on the shelves of every store.
-For Valentine’s Day, 62 percent of shoppers make unplanned purchases, and 16 percent of those are determined by product displays, so there is no better time to receive real-time, unbiased snapshots of what consumers are seeing.
-Fast results allow immediate insights, allowing corrective action to be taken before the holiday passes.
+During this high-traffic holiday, products need to be present and displayed in an aesthetic way on store shelves.
+This is a prime opportunity to receive real-time, unbiased snapshots of what consumers are seeing.
+Fast results allow for immediate insights and corrective action before the holiday passes.